robmoore-i/suffix-tree-construction/README.md

 Ukkonen's algorithm for this, because it has desirable properties, such as being linear in the time and space of the input files.
 Due to the algorithm's complexity, I started with a simpler, more naive algorithm for suffix tree construction.
 This ran in cubic time and was quite impractical.

-My aim is now to iterate into a fast, correct implementation of Ukkonen's algorithm.
-As of the deadline of the evening of Friday 22nd, this is not yet done.
+The Ukkonen's algorithm implementation is now correct, and I have refactored it to a point that I think is good enough.
+I'll give an overview of the implementation here, although the code is close-by to look at.
+This implementation quite explicitly processes the string one character at a time, which I think makes the on-line property of Ukkonen's algorithm quite clear to the reader.
+It stores the inbound edge as part of a Node's internal state, rather than having an Edge class as in my earlier and much more complex attempts.
+The Node class has two subclasses - RootNode and LeafNode.
+The internal node doesn't have a particular subclass because it doesn't add much to do that.
+I did also comment the code extensively, because the problem domain is quite complex.
+There is an ActivePoint class which encapsulates the ActivePoint's role in providing constant time suffix additions, by creating and exploiting suffix links.
+Offsets are acquired by scanning from the root node of the tree.

 ## Developer Interface